Canada Defamation Law Overview

-Under Section 16 of said Act (which involves slander affecting official, professional or business reputation), the plaintiff in an action for slander, need not prove special damage, if the slander refers to words which are calculated to disparage the plaintiff in any office, profession, calling, trade or business held or carried on by the plaintiff at the time of the publication of such words.
+The plaintiff in an action for professional slander or libel doesn’t need to prove special damages, if the comment is calculated to disparage the plaintiff in any office, profession, calling, trade or business held or carried on by the plaintiff at the time of the publication.

 A plaintiff must notify the defendant, in writing, within six (6) weeks, of his or her intent to move forward with a defamation claim.
 Libel actions against a newspaper or slander actions involving a broadcast must commence within three (3) months after publication or broadcast.